HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/BitLocker, TPM and Pluton What Are They and How Do They Work.md

 One of the most formidable technologies that is impervious to tampering, jumper cable or other vulnerabilities is [the Pluton chip](https://www.microsoft.com/en-us/security/blog/2020/11/17/meet-the-microsoft-pluton-processor-the-security-chip-designed-for-the-future-of-windows-pcs/).
 The same technology that has been employed in Xbox to stop even the [most sophisticated physical attacks.](https://www.youtube.com/watch?v=quLa6kzzra0)

 Pluton is a dedicated physical chip that runs on [Azure sphere](https://azure.microsoft.com/en-us/products/azure-sphere/) architecture.
-It is very much out of band, it is technically physically on the same die as the CPU, but the CPU has no control over it at all.
-It has its own dedicated self-maintaining operating system.
+It is very much out of band and is technically physically on the same die as the CPU, but the CPU has no control over it at all because it has its own dedicated self-maintaining operating system.

-A firmware based TPM is reliant on the CPU to emulate it, pluton is not dependent on the CPU to emulate it or run it.
-Pluton is completely self-sufficient.
-Which implies that it is out of band. dTPM (discrete TPMs) are usually more susceptible than fTPMs (Firmware based TPMs).
+A firmware based TPM is reliant on the CPU to emulate it, Pluton is not dependent on the CPU to emulate it or run it.
+Pluton is completely self-sufficient which implies that it is out of band. dTPM (discrete TPMs) are usually more susceptible than fTPMs (Firmware based TPMs).

 Pluton addresses security needs like booting an operating system securely even against firmware threats and storing sensitive data safely even against physical attacks.